Tensor categories for vertex operator superalgebra extensions

 \subsection{Tensor products and unit isomorphisms in \texorpdfstring{$\repA$}{Rep A}}

-Here we fix a superalgebra $A$ in our $\mathbb{F}$-linear braided tensor category $\cC$ and construct a tensor product bifunctor $\boxtimes_A: \repA\times\repA\rightarrow\repA$ as well as left and right unit isomorphisms in $\repA$.
+Here we fix a superalgebra $A$ in our $\mathbb{F}$-linear braided tensor category $\cC$ and construct a tensor product $\boxtimes_A: \repA\times\repA\rightarrow\repA$ as well as left and right unit isomorphisms.
 The construction of $\boxtimes_A$ is based on \cite{KO}; later, we shall show that this tensor product is characterized by a universal property analogous to the defining property of tensor products of vertex operator algebra modules.
-Although here and following we work in the generality of superalgebras, all results and constructions apply as well to the category $\repA$ of modules for an ordinary commutative associative algebra in $\cC$; the only difference is that for an ordinary algebra we do not have to worry about certain morphisms being even or certain sign factors, as in the naturality of the braiding isomorphisms in $\sC$.
-In particular, the results and constructions here and following apply to algebras in $\sCeven$ since $\sCeven$ is a braided tensor category with right exact tensor functor.
+Although we work in the generality of superalgebras, all results and constructions apply as well to the category $\repA$ of modules for an ordinary commutative associative algebra in $\cC$; the only difference is that for an ordinary algebra we do not have to worry about evenness of certain morphisms or certain sign factors (as in the super interchange law).
+In particular, the following results and constructions apply to algebras in $\sCeven$ since $\sCeven$ is a braided tensor category with right exact tensor functor.

-\begin{nota} In this subsection and following, we shall frequently provide summaries of lengthy proofs in braided tensor (super)categories using braid diagrams.
-We shall denote the unit $\bf 1$ (or $\sunit$) by dashed lines, the (super)algebra $A$ by thin strands, objects of $\cC$ by thick strands, and morphisms and multiplications $\mu_\bullet$ by coupons.
-We read the diagrams from bottom to top; for instance, in the composition $f\circ g$, the morphism $g$ appears at the bottom. \end{nota}
+\begin{nota} In this and the following subsections, we will frequently give summaries of lengthy proofs in braided tensor (super)categories using graphical calculus.
+We shall denote the unit $\bf 1$ (or $\sunit$) by dashed lines, the (super)algebra $A$ by thin strands, objects of $\cC$ or $\sC$ by thick strands, and morphisms and multiplications $\mu_\bullet$ by coupons.
+We read diagrams from bottom to top: for instance, in the composition $f\circ g$, the morphism $g$ appears at the bottom. \end{nota}